Things to Consider Before Launching Your WordPress Website

 Prior to your website going viral, it’s important to check if your WordPress installation is the latest one available.
 The same thing goes for themes and plugins you’re using.
 With each new version, developers work on fixing bugs, improving the overall performance, and they also add new features.
 Every time a security bug is reported, a team of experts works on fixing it and releases an updated version that takes care of the issue.
 Besides security reasons, you should keep the installation updated to ensure your WordPress version runs as fast as possible and that it’s compatible with all the tools your using.
 You could configure automatic background updates or add an automatic updates plugin, the choice is all yours.

 QA is basically a process during which you’re trying to ensure your website fulfills the desired requirements and quality.
 You should carefully review every page to be certain everything functions the way you expected to.
 For instance, if you want to let the visitors download something from your website, make sure the links work properly.
 Or, if you’re running an eCommerce website, check if the online ordering process works without a hitch.
-Run speed tests as well, and try to make your WordPress site loads fast!
+Run speed tests as well, and try to speed up your WordPress site!
 Don’t kill your conversions because of poor speed load, and use tools such as Pingdom and Google PageSpeed to test it.

 To avoid getting sued and any possible legal issues, it’s incredibly important that the images you upload on your website are either your original creations or that you’ve obtained the author’s permission to use them.
 The same goes for fonts, don’t use them if you don’t gave a license!
 Make sure you avoid copyright infringement.
 Be transparent with everything, and as aforementioned, display your contact details and also tax information.